sibson/vncdotool/README.rst

 Feedback
 --------------------------------
-If you need help getting VNCDoTool working try the community at `_Stackoverflow`
+If you need help getting VNCDoTool working try the community at Stackoverflow_\ .

-Patches, and ideas for improvements are welcome and appreciated, via `_GitHub` issues.
+Patches, and ideas for improvements are welcome and appreciated, via GitHub_ issues.
 If you are reporting a bug or issue please include the version of both vncdotool and the VNC server you are using it with.